Best practices for business continuity and disaster recovery in Azure Kubernetes Service (AKS)

 Create a storage migration plan

 Your applications might use Azure Storage for their data.
-Because your applications are spread across multiple AKS clusters in different regions, you need to keep the storage synchronized.
+If so, your applications are spread across multiple AKS clusters in different regions.
+You need to keep the storage synchronized.
 Here are two common ways to replicate storage:

 - Infrastructure-based asynchronous replication

 Your applications might require persistent storage even after a pod is deleted.
 In Kubernetes, you can use persistent volumes to persist data storage.
 Persistent volumes are mounted to a node VM and then exposed to the pods.
 Persistent volumes follow pods even if the pods are moved to a different node inside the same cluster.